Squirrel623/BEMFavorites/README.md

 ### Exporting

 To export your current favorites, select the `Export` item in the favorites dialog.
 This will save your favorites to a `bem-favorites.bemf` file in your default download location.
+(Idk why I didn't just use `.json` so sorry about that.
+I'm too lazy make a commit for that)

 ### Importing